ghoraciogonzalez/My-Portfolio/Excel/README.md

-This folder contains a collection of projects developed in Microsoft Excel and focused on data analysis.
+**This folder contains a collection of projects developed in Microsoft Excel and focused on data analysis**

 # Content